marcuscaisey/lox/golox/README.md

 Options:
   -c string
         Program passed in as string
+  -cpuprofile string
+        Write a CPU profile to the specified file before exiting.
+  -memprofile string
+        Write an allocation profile to the file before exiting.
   -p    Print the AST only
+  -trace string
+         Write an execution trace to the specified file before exiting.
 ```

 If no script is provided, a REPL is started, otherwise the supplied script is executed.